Melaka

 Tan Kim Seng never forgot his place of birth, Malacca.
 His contributions to Malacca were equally significant.
 The Malacca Kim Seng Bridge and Kim Seng Clock Tower are but just some of his legacies.

 The building Hotel Puri resides in was first built in 1822 and was bought over by Tan Kim Seng in 1840.
 The house was then rebuilt by Tan Kim Seng's grandson, Tan Jiak Choo at a cost of 14,000 Straits Settlement Dollars in 1876.
 The house sits on a piece of land which has in its possession the original Dutch title dating back to 28.4.1819.
-It is located in one of the oldest streets in Malacca called Heeren Street by the Dutch, and known as Holland Street to the Chinese till this day.
-It was also nicknamed Millionaires' Row as most of the Chinese millionaires of the pioneering period lived on this street.
-After Malaysia's independence, the street was renamed Jalan Tun Tan Cheng Lock.

 The original building now housing Hotel Puri stretched from the street to where the hotel kitchen is today, a full 100 metres long.
 It had three airwells to let in air and light, and a water well which supplies water in the days when pipe water was unknown.
 The original water well still exists and is now standing near the former cafe entrance.
 Where the hotel garden and the L-shaped new wing stand today was an open area.
 The compound was used as a stable for the Tan family horses and parking area for horse carriages.
 In addition, it also housed a mini zoo said to have included a tiger and several deer.
 Except for the western influenced architecture of the Chee ancestral home opposite Hotel Puri, other buildings along this street including Hotel Puri is typical of Peranankan culture, a mix of Chinese, Western and local flavours.